-Besides, what is there to hold on to if these things are not true of God?
-What is faith in Christ if it is detached from Who God has revealed Himself to be in Christ?
-Or, detached from what He has said He would do for those that are in Christ?
-Really, what is faith in God if that faith cannot withstand the winds of reality?
-The reality is that life is hard, this world is seriously messed up, and we don’t always feel like loving others or dying to ourselves.
-So, what do we do with this reality, if we cannot be assured that God is good and that He has it all under His control?
+And, really, what is faith in God if that faith cannot withstand the winds of reality?
+My reality – your reality.
+The great reality – that life is hard, this world is seriously messed up, and we don’t always feel like loving others or even going on.
+So, what do we do with this reality, if we are not assured that God is good and that He has it all under His control?

-We need to know that God is at once supremely good and supremely sovereign, do you know that?
-Do you know that He who did not spare his own Son but gave him up for us all, will also with him graciously give us all things?
-(Rom.
-8:32) Do you know that even in this moment, God is orchestrating everything in our lives to the very good end of conforming us to the image of Christ?
-(Rom.
-8:28) Do you believe this truth is virtuous, fitting, beautiful, life-giving, life-sustaining, dependable, glorious, lovely, comforting, and most importantly, true?
+Do you know that even in this moment, God is orchestrating everything in our lives to the very good end of conforming us to the image of Christ (Rom.
+8:28)?
+Do you believe this truth is virtuous, fitting, beautiful, life-giving, life-sustaining, dependable, glorious, lovely, comforting, and most importantly, true?